SamoXcZ/CanYouJB/README.md

 ![B2FCE874-ACFC-4F35-A302-1BA90C32F067](https://github.com/SamoXcZ/CanYouJB/assets/111131419/7d4f87b9-30b9-4d39-9768-6bf353e2e8b0)

-CanYouJB? is an simple Jabilbreak Finder for your mobile.
+CanYouJB? is a simple Jailbreak Finder for your mobile.

-Supported iOS!

-Arm64
-All iOS versions from 16.0 up to 17.0

-Arm64e
+Supporting Arm64 and Arm64e architectures.

-All iOS versions from 16.0 up to 17.0
+It works with all iOS versions from 16.0 up to 17.0, excluding

-Unsupported iOS versions(for now)

-iOS 10-15.8.1
+iOS 10-15.8.1,

-iOS 16.7.2
+iOS 16.7.2,

-iOS 17+
+and iOS 17+.

-(in all iOS 15 seems to be an error that crashes even if app is builded with 15.6sdk.
-Maybe Soon will be fixed.
+Please note that there is an error in iOS 15 causing crashes, even with the app built using 15.6 SDK.
+A fix may be implemented soon.